bastienSchaeffer/movies/README.md

 ├── utils
   ├── enableReduxDevtool.js         # Console dev tool
   ├── globalStyles.js               # Styled component global styles
-├── index.css
 ├── index.js
 ├── setupTests.js                   # Initialize react-testing-library

 ```

-#### Movies

-The component Movies contains the Hook to load the data on ComponentDidMount, it is commented.
-The Movies.test.js also contains the tests if data are loaded on ComponentDidMount, and they are skipped.

 Tests
 -----